Azimjon817/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 - **Sports and Engineering:** From predicting the flight of a soccer ball to the trajectory of missiles, understanding projectile motion is key in many fields.

 ---
+## 4. Simulation of the project within html project

 [Simulation](project_motion.html)

-## 4. Discussion on Limitations and Extensions
+## 5. Discussion on Limitations and Extensions

-### 4.1 Limitations of the Idealized Model
+### 5.1 Limitations of the Idealized Model
 - **No Air Resistance:** The simulation assumes a vacuum.
 In reality, drag can significantly affect the projectile’s path.
 - **Flat Terrain Assumption:** The standard equations assume the projectile lands at the same vertical height from which it was launched.
 - **Constant Gravity:** In real scenarios (especially in astrophysics), gravity may vary with height.

-### 4.2 Extensions for a More Realistic Model
+### 5.2 Extensions for a More Realistic Model
 - **Air Resistance:** Incorporate drag forces that are proportional to velocity or the square of the velocity.
 This generally requires numerical integration (e.g., using `scipy.integrate.solve_ivp`).
 - **Variable Launch and Landing Heights:** Modify the equations to account for different initial and final heights.
 - **Wind Effects:** Include horizontal wind acceleration to model more complex trajectories.